stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter7_Implementation.md

 ### Templates

 Yesod uses templates for HTML, JavaScript and CSS[^css] as type-safe expressions which are inserted into the application at compile time.
 Again, Template Haskell takes care of them.
-Templates can are inserted into the handler functions via Quasi-Quoters, some of which take the template code while others need to get the filename of the template.
+Templates are inserted into the handler functions via Quasi-Quoters, some of which take the template code while others need to get the filename of the template.
 So, Yesod is very flexible.

 [^css]: Cascading Stylesheet

-In Yesod all template DSLs are named after a Shakespear charactor.
+In Yesod, all template DSLs are named after a Shakespear character.
 For HTML, there is the Hamlet markup language:

 ```html
 <div>